nebula-group/nebula/README.md

 Arguments description:

-X: n by p matrix where n is the sample size and p is the feature size
+X: $n$ by $p$ matrix where n is the sample size and p is the feature size

 type: p-dimensional vector of feature types.
 Currently supports continuous(=0) and binary(=1)